-speck in eye log in your own
+A speck in eye log in your own

-meet Tea Pot and Little Pot
+Meet Tea Pot and Little Pot

-Tea Pot Calling the Kettle Black (part 1)
+The Tea Pot Calling the Kettle Black (part 1)

 After all, Tea Pot served the other vessels with a delicious tea.
 It poured the tea into other vessels almost every day.
 In addition, the potter regularly cleaned its insides so the tea was always fresh and tasty.
-It never noticed that its bottom was dirty from sitting on the fire each day.
+It never noticed that its bottom was dirty from sitting on the fire daily.

 Later, the potter had made a new kettle and was brewing something else.
 The kettle sat on the fire just as the teapot did.
-However, the aroma coming from the kettle was much stronger than any tea.
+However, the aroma coming from the kettle was much more pungent than any tea.
 The liquid was dark, earthy, and bold.
 The potter called this liquid coffee.
 The kettle poured the coffee into other vessels just as Tea Pot.
 The potter drank the coffee each morning instead of tea.